White Sox announce $70M, 5-year deal with Yoán Moncada

 Moncada’s deal includes a $25 million team option for 2025 with a $5 million buyout.
 The option price can increase by a maximum of $2.5 million based on his finish in MVP voting from 2020-24: $2.5 million for winning and $1.5 million for second or third.

+The contract was put together relatively quickly.
+Moncada switched agents about a month ago, and he said his new representation started talking to the White Sox about two weeks ago.

+”My agents were the first ones to ask me what I wanted to do, you know, what were my plans in the long run,” Moncada said through a translator, ”and then I told them that I wanted to stay here in this organization.
+Then I think they were the ones who approached the team and started all the conversation and I am very glad that this happened.”

-Chicago acquired the 24-year-old Moncada in the December 2016 trade that sent Chris Sale to the Boston Red Sox.
-Long regarded as one of baseball’s top prospects, the third baseman broke out last season when he set career highs with a .315 batting average, 25 homers and 79 RBIs.
+Chicago acquired the 24-year-old in the December 2016 trade that sent Chris Sale to the Boston Red Sox.
+Long regarded as one of baseball’s top prospects, he broke out last season when he set career highs with a .315 batting average, 25 homers and 79 RBIs.

 Moncada would have been eligible for salary arbitration after this season and for free agency after the 2023 season.